awsbpfeiff/Systems-Manager-Labs/Lab_4_SessionManager.md

     d.  ls

         i.
-You can see our text file "hello.txt" created by Run Document above.
+You can see our text file "hello.txt" created by the Run Command Document above.

-    e.  systemctl status httpd -- apache is now running per our document instructions
+    e.  systemctl status httpd -- Apache is now running per our document instructions

 8. Select **Terminate** at the top right of the session